 If we’ve learned anything from home working in the last year, it’s just how important it is to be able to access your work from anywhere.
 One of the central business benefits of cloud computing is that it works almost like a permanent backup of all your data, which you can access anytime, from any location.

 For instance, did you lose or break a laptop?
 Your data is fine.
 Apart from the inconvenience of replacing or repairing your hardware, you haven’t lost any vital information.
 Locked out of your office?
-As long as you’ve got a good VPN, you can use any internet connection to work in a cloud environment.
-Hotel, motel, or Holiday Inn.
+As long as you’ve got a good VPN, you can use any internet connection to work in a cloud environment – such as a hotel, motel, or Holiday Inn.

 Are there any other business benefits of cloud computing?